MozJPEG vs Standard JPEG: What's the Difference?

 In practice, MozJPEG typically produces files that are 5-15% smaller than standard JPEG encoding at equivalent visual quality.
 On a single image, the difference might seem modest.
 But across an entire website or application with hundreds of images, the cumulative bandwidth savings are significant.

 For a website serving 100,000 page views per month with an average of 500 KB of JPEG images per page, a 10% reduction in JPEG file sizes saves roughly 5 GB of bandwidth per month.
 For the user, each page loads measurably faster.
 For the site operator, the bandwidth costs are lower.
+For target file sizes per page region, see best image sizes for web performance.

 Why Isn't Everyone Using MozJPEG?